Skip to main content

 1. Exclude Files and Directories

-Skip files or directories you don't want to scan:
+Skip files or directories with --exclude:

-juro scan --path ./my-project --exclude "node_modules,dist,coverage"
+node packages/cli/dist/cli.js scan ./my-project --exclude "node_modules,dist,coverage"

 3. Save Results to File

-# Save JSON results
+# JSON

-juro scan --path ./my-project --format json --output results.json
+node packages/cli/dist/cli.js scan ./my-project -o json -f results.json

 Common Use Cases